thunderseethe/thunderseethe.github.io/content/posts/simplify-base.md

 }
 ```

-Its beneficial to inline a variable when it opens up new opportunities for optimization.
 `some_benefit` is where we make use of context to determine if inlining opens new opportunities for optimization.
 For our current language, that means looking for contexts where we apply arguments to functions.
 We begin our search by first determining how many parameters our `ir` has: